Nadvon/Encrypted-GroupChat/README.md

 Result: Both parties now share a common secret key (s) without ever explicitly exchanging their private keys.

 ## Usage
-First open the server, then the clients.
+First change the IP and PORT then open the server and then the clients.

 ![My Image](images/image.png)